dibyanshuanand/dvc_directory/README.md

 The app contains contact details of various employees organized according to the projects they are working on.
 An additional search function provides details across all projects for quick reference.

-The app has been created using Flutter & SQLite as db of choice.
+The app has been created using Flutter for the app and SQLite as db of choice.